knutin/kprof/README.md

 of ideas/suggestions/musings are very much welcome.
 I also welcome patches and pull requests.

-kprof is used by wooga (github.com/wooga, wooga.com), the second largest social games developer in the world.
+kprof is used by wooga (github.com/wooga, wooga.com), the third largest social games developer in the world.

 ## Usage